derekdickinson/clubhouse-utilities/readme.md

 this to do regular backups to my git server.
 Since I am experimenting with batch methods, backups are necessary.

+This is derived from the ClubHouse "exporter.sh" script.
+However, exporter.sh doesn't back up entity-templates, story-comments, or story tasks.
+I needed these.

 I haven't written the restore for this yet (will probably do it when I screw something up :-).
 Currently, the output is _pretty_ so I can easily grep it.
 Might switch to the condensed form since _pretty_ is rather wasteful.